1 October, 2019

 After saving the User Story in Jira, the table will look something like that:

 Now, what information you should definitely include in the table?
-They might slightly vary from project to project, however, the core categories are:
+They might slightly vary from project to project, however, the core categories for user story examples are:

 - Field name – usually a placeholder